Public housing estates in Ngau Chi Wan: Fu Shan Estate

 Fu Shan Estate (富山邨) is located in Diamond Hill, between Hammer Hill and Tsz Wan Shan and near Diamond Hill Crematorium (鑽石山火葬場).
 It consists of three Old Slab blocks and one non-standard block built in 1978 and 2020, respectively.

 Fu Shan Estate is in Primary One Admission (POA) School Net 45.
 Within the school net are multiple aided schools (operated independently but funded with government money); no government primary schools are in this net.

+Hong Kong Public Libraries maintains the Fu Shan Public Library in Fu Yan House, Fu Shan Estate.

 Grand View Garden

 Grand View Garden (宏景花園) is a Private Sector Participation Scheme court in Diamond Hill, near Fu Shan Estate.
 It was jointly developed by the Hong Kong Housing Authority and Chun Wo Group.
 It has six blocks completed in 1999.

 King Hin Court

 King Hin Court (瓊軒苑) is a Home Ownership Scheme court in Diamond Hill, near Fu Shan Estate.
 It has only one block completed in 2002.
 However, the sales of the court was suspended after the government announced the suspension of HOS courts afterwards.
 During the SARS outbreak in 2003, the court was furnished as temporary quarters for frontline medical staff in order to minimize the chance of infection among them and their families.
 It was re-sold under the Sales of Surplus HOS Flats Phase 4.